People make bad purchases all the time. Unfortunately, a purchase you think is a good idea can turn into a bad one rather quickly.

 I purchased an Amazon niche site from Flippa.com once that turned out to be a fraud (I lost $4200) the traffic went to zero when they turned off the PBN that was used to inflate the site in the google rankings.
 Whoops! – Russel from Unconventional Prosperity

 Tip: Do you shop online?
 If so, you’ll want to use Ebates from now on.
 Ebates is a website that gives you cash back for your purchases, giving up to 40% cash back.
 All you have to do is log on to Ebates, find out which store you want to shop at, and you’ll start getting cash back.
 Create an Ebates account here.
 Make an online purchase of $25 and get $10 as a welcome bonus!
 So easy.

 3. Wedding dress

 My biggest purchase regret would be my wedding dress!
 Being the frugal girl that I am, I was determined to buy a budget bridal gown.
 I mean, it’s a dress you wear for only one day.
-Yet, I got caught up in all the wedding bliss.
-I splurged and spent WAY too much with the intention of selling it after the wedding.
+I got caught up in all the wedding bliss.
+I splurged and spent WAY too much intending to sell it after the wedding.

 4. Online Course – $2,200

 I regret buying an online course that was supposed to help me improve my mindset and create wealth.
 That was several years back.
 The seller is a well-known property investor.
 Sadly, it didn’t help at all and merely made the seller richer instead. – Jo from More Money Tips